 You know when to move quickly.
 When to sit quietly.
 When to laugh loudly.

 Youâ™re great at what you do, but you want to be part of something even greater.
 Because you believe that while individuals can be strong, the right team is invincible.

 We believe in you and in fostering your nursing career by providing personalized training and development and offering innovative technologies.
-This is part of a 12 month New Grad Residency program, starting Monday, March 8, 2021 which will include a combination of unit-based learning with a preceptor and classroom-based training and will help provide you with additional support as you begin your nursing career with us.
-Various units are participating in this program, including: Internal Medicine/Med Surg, , Orthopedic care; Mom/Baby; NICU; Pre/Post-Surgical Care; Cardiology; Intermediate Care; Float Pool and Emergency Department.
+This is part of a 12 month New Grad Residency program, starting Tuesday, July 6th, 2021 which will include a combination of unit-based learning with a preceptor and classroom-based training and will help provide you with additional support as you begin your nursing career with us.
+Various units are participating in this program, including: Acute Medical , Orthopedic care; Pre/Post-Surgical Care; Cardiology (Medical Cardiology, Cardiovascular Care, Procedural Cardiology); Respiratory/Oncology; Intermediate Care; Float Pool.
 Shifts available will vary based on the unit needs.
 More information on the shifts and units available will be given during the interview process.

 Please submit an application, resume, cover letter and letters of recommendation.
 You must have an active RN license prior to the start of the program but are welcomed to apply prior to obtaining your RN license.

 Saint Joseph Hospital is part of SCL Health, a faith-based, nonprofit healthcare organization that focuses on person-centered care.
 Our 365-bed facility is one of the top-ranked hospitals in Denver, and has been awarded the highest national recognition possible for nursing excellence â“ Magnet designation â“ by the ANCC.
 We are proud to extend the mission of SCL Health by providing care for the poor, the vulnerable, our communities and each other.
 Our deep community roots date back to 1873, making us one of the oldest hospitals in Colorado.